98ZhaoJeffrey/ICS4U/README.md

 ## Other work

-Other assignments done in the class (Emerging technology, Data Structures, and Algorithms) will be posted here as well.
+Other assignments done in the class (Emerging technology, Data Structures, Theoretical Computer Science, and Algorithms) will be posted here as well.